jundalisay/spblist/content/en/material/principles/part-2/chapter-01c.md

 These 'times' follow the hierarchy of the 5 Layers.
 This means that:
 - Metaphysical time is superior and the most important of all the times as it dictates our common actions
-- Radiant or Electromagnetic time and Radioactive Time is important for precision measurements.
+- Radiant (Electromagnetic) time and Radioactive Time are important for precision measurements.
 - Material time is the most common time, as the one seen in clocks.